 Examples of Aggressive Communication

-A person with this communication style will lack empathy in both words and actions, and will only say what they want to say without considering how hurtful their words are.
+A person with this communication style lacks empathy in words and actions and only says what they want without considering how hurtful their words are.

-Aggressive communication does not stop with words; it can also be nonverbal communication such as facial expressions, tone of voice, and body language.
+Aggressive communication does not stop with words; it can also be nonverbal, such as facial expressions, tone of voice, and body language.
 Here are a few examples of aggressive communication:

 - Speaking in a commanding and obnoxious tone of voice